laderast/laderast.github.io/README.md

 - Lets others reuse your code for their own website

 If you're interested in this, I really recommend [Happy Git with R](https://happygitwithr.com/) as a way to get started.

+## Acknowledgements

+Thank you to RStudio for the `{distill}` package.
+It is so great!

+Portions of this tutorial are adapted from: https://rstudio.github.io/distill/website.html